Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Abstract

 \section{Abstract}

-Mass surveillance systems for voice over IP (VoIP) conversations pose a huge risk to privacy.
-These automated systems use learning models to analyze conversations, and upon detecting calls that involve specific topics, route them to a human agent.
-In this study, we present an adversarial learning-based framework for privacy protection for VoIP conversations.
-We present a novel algorithm that finds a universal adversarial perturbation (UAP), which, when added to the audio stream, prevents an eavesdropper from automatically detecting the conversation's topic.
-As shown in our experiments, the UAP is agnostic to the speaker or audio length, and its volume can be changed in real-time, as needed.
-In a real-world demonstration, we use a Teensy microcontroller that acts as an external microphone and adds the UAP to the audio in real-time.
-We examine different speakers, VoIP applications (Skype, Zoom), audio lengths, and speech-to-text models (Deep Speech, Kaldi).
+Mass surveillance systems for voice over IP (VoIP) conversations pose a great risk to privacy.
+These automated systems use learning models to analyze conversations, and calls that involve specific topics are routed to a human agent for further examination.
+In this study, we present an adversarial-learning-based framework for privacy protection for VoIP conversations.
+We present a novel method that finds a universal adversarial perturbation (UAP), which, when added to the audio stream, prevents an eavesdropper from automatically detecting the conversation's topic.
+As shown in our experiments, the UAP is agnostic to the speaker or audio length, and its volume can be changed in real time, as needed.
+Our real-world solution uses a Teensy microcontroller that acts as an external microphone and adds the UAP to the audio in real time.
+We examine different speakers, VoIP applications (Skype, Zoom, Slack, and Google Meet), and audio lengths.
 Our results in the real world suggest that our approach is a feasible solution for privacy protection.